RustFestEU/transcript/2020-global/talks/02_UTC/06-Christian-Poveda.md

 Unions are like enumerations, but they don't have the consistent back to distinguish each variant, so you can literally join two types in a single one, and use every value of type as any of the possible variance at the same time, so you need unsafe to access those fields.

-However, for the purposes of this, we are going to focus on the first two, because those are like the more likely - one of the more demon, likely we've been exposed to this at one point.
+However, for the purposes of this, we are going to focus on the first two, because those are like the more common, most likely any of us has been exposed to one of this at one point.
-And, the first one is the de-referencing raw pointers is worth discussing at the moment.
+And, given that the first one is the de-referencing raw pointers, I think it's worth to discuss raw pointers for a moment.

 What are raw pointers?
-Many of you, if you have already used Rust, you know that we have references, we have ampersand mute and sand mutable references, and these are like two brothers or sisters, siblings, whatever.
+Many of you, if you have already used Rust, you know that we have references, we have ampersand, mut and ampersand for mutable and immutable references, but those types has like these two brothers or sisters, siblings, whatever.
 They are called raw pointers.
 We have `*const` and `*mut`, and they exist because they don't follow the same rules as references.
 They don't have this liveness constraints.